sanity-io/sanity-mcp-server/README.md

 ## 📦 Node.js Environment Setup

+> [!IMPORTANT]
-> **Important for Node Version Manager Users**: If you use `nvm`, `mise`, `fnm`, `nvm-windows` or similar tools, you'll need to follow the setup steps below to ensure MCP servers can access Node.js.
+> **For Node Version Manager Users**
+> If you use `nvm`, `mise`, `fnm`, `nvm-windows` or similar tools, you'll need to follow the setup steps below to ensure MCP servers can access Node.js.
 This is a one-time setup that will save you troubleshooting time later.
 This is [an ongoing issue](https://github.com/modelcontextprotocol/servers/issues/64) with MCP servers.

 ### 🛠 Quick Setup for Node Version Manager Users